Department of Engineering and Computer Science

 The Department of Engineering and Computer Science offers a Bachelor of Science in Engineering, a Bachelor of Science in Computer Science, a Bachelor of Arts in Computer Information Systems, and minors in computer science and computer information systems.

 The primary missions of the Department of Engineering and Computer Science at Azusa Pacific University are:

 - To offer exemplary undergraduate degree programs in engineering, computer science, and computer information systems;

 - To provide computer programming and technology courses for nonmajors;

 - To prepare students for graduate study and success in their chosen careers; and

 - To assist students in applying their knowledge and skills in service to society based on an understanding of Christian truth and values.

-Although the university provides extensive computer lab facilities for student use, each student is encouraged to purchase a personal computer, as students with their own computer have a definite advantage in using and applying computer science instruction.
+Although the university provides extensive computer lab facilities for student use, each student is encouraged to purchase a personal computer, as students with their own computers have a definite advantage in using and applying engineering and computer science instruction.

 CS 125, Introduction to Computer Science II, 4 Units

 Lecture, 3 hours; Lab, 3 hours: This course is a continuation of object-oriented programming and other topics from CS 120.
 It also provides an introduction to arrays, inheritance, file I/O, and GUIs.
 Problem analysis, program design, development and implementation, and related topics are covered.
 Lab is required.
 Students complete a number of programming projects.